vsaljooghi/File-Transfer-Web-App/README.md

-<p> File transfer web application facilitates file transfer from one computer netwrok to a second computer network.
+<p> File transfer web application facilitates file transfer from one computer network to a second computer network.
 The user can upload a compressed file from his/her own panel on source network and then download the same file in a destination network or he/she can put
 other recipients as downloader of the file in the destination network.
-This web app is handy in air-gapped environments with limited access(no internet, closed USB ports and etc) for transfering file to an open access computer network (The web app acts as a gatekeeper between two networks).
+This web app is handy in air-gapped environments with limited access(no Internet, closed USB ports and etc) for transferring file to an open access computer network (The web app acts as a gatekeeper between two networks).
 It provides the capability for account management(create, edit, delete, block account) and request management(approve, cancel, deny, edit, forward).
 The file transfer request shall be reviewed by a reviewer and in case of approvement, the requester can download the file.</p>